 “The greatest discovery of my generation is that human beings can alter their lives by altering their attitudes of mind.”

 Reframe obstacles into opportunities

-If you watch a river was flow, you will notice huge rocks curtailing its path.
-But instead of remove these obstacles, it simply goes around the rock and finds a new path.
+If you watch a river flows, you will notice huge rocks curtailing its path.
+But instead of removing these obstacles, it simply goes around the rock and finds a new path.
 Likewise with our obstacles.
 We don’t need to remove them.

 Michael Jordan, the great basketball player who faced many personal obstacles said, “If you run into a wall, don’t turn around and give up.
 Figure out how to climb it, go through it, or work around it.”Turn obstacles into opportunities.

 Ratan Tata, Chairman of Tata Group, was driving when he saw a poor family of five crammed into a scooter.
 His heart was filled with sympathy and declared to the world that Tata will launch a one lakh (US$2000) car.

 The world laughed at him.
 But that did not deter Ratan.
 He started with a 5-man engineering team and challenged them to “question the unquestionable.”
 He gave them only one mandate-ensure the cost was less than US$2000.
 Problem after problem cropped up but Ratan kept persisting, even personally working with the team.
 After four years, Ratan Tata kept his promise by unveiling Nano, the People’s car.